 A YA novel by Neal Shusterman.
 A long time before the book started, there was a war called the Heartland War between the pro-life and pro-choice sides.
 The government compromised by making abortion illegal as a baby, but from the ages of 13-18, children can be "unwound", which is when all their body parts are donated to other people.
 Connor, a troublemaker from Akron, Ohio, is going to be unwound.
 He decides to run away and hitches a ride with a truck driver.
 His parents find him and he escapes the "juvey cops", or police who specialize in catching runaway "unwinds," and runs into Risa and Lev.
 Risa has been consigned to unwinding because, at a State Home, or StaHo, her piano skills were not good enough and they needed to cut costs.
 Lev is a "tithe" -the 10th child of a rich, religious family who gives 10 percent of everything.
 Brought together by chance, and kept together by desperation, these three unlikely companions make a harrowing cross-country journey, knowing their lives hang in the balance.
 If they can survive until their eighteenth birthday, they can't be harmed — but when every piece of them, from their hands to their hearts, are wanted by a world gone mad, eighteen seems far, far away.A sequel, called UnWholly, was released on August 28, 2012.
-A third novel, UnSouled, will follow in 2013.An novella, called UnStrung has also been released as an e-book.
+A third novel, UnSouled, was released in 2013.An novella, called UnStrung has also been released as an e-book.
 It tells the story about how Lev became a clapper.A movie deal has been made with Constantin Films.Has a Character Sheet that needs some Wiki Magic.

 Contains examples of:

 AB Negative: Roland's got it.
 A shortage of AB- blood is one of the reasons he was given for his quick unwinding.